twizzler-operating-system/rfcs/text/0000-twizzler-monitor.md

 Each compartment has a heap, which means each compartment has an independent allocator and libstd.
 We can achieve this by linking to a compartment-local libruntime that is configured with enough information to manage its own heap independent of the other compartments.
 This is a different linking algorithm than is standard for dynamic libraries.
 We are first explicitly linking against a library that has "first dibs" on symbols, and falling back to global symbol resolution only after that (ok -- I suppose this is kinda like LD_PRELOAD).

+This trick, of allowing heap allocation without the runtime, is necessary for correctness (isolation of heap data) but _also_ for performance, since a context switch on every allocation would be a hard pill to swallow.
+Fortunately, we can make heap allocation just as cheap as it is now with this per-compartment heap trick, at the cost of some additional complexity to share heap data across compartments.
+Heaps are private by default, but we can always create additional heaps with different permissions and then use Rust's allocator API to allocate data from those heaps instead of the default.

 ## How are executable objects linked and loaded?

 We use the linker provided by LLVM to link executables and libraries, however we provide a custom linker script that ensures that the memory layout of the program fits with the runtime.